-Israel reportedly pushing deal for captive release without ending war
+Israel reportedly pushing deal to release captives without ending war

 Phases

-Reporting from East Jerusalem, Al Jazeera’s Stefanie Dekker said that the proposal included plans to release captives in phases, starting with women and those over 60.
+Reporting from occupied East Jerusalem, Al Jazeera’s Stefanie Dekker said that the proposal included plans to release captives in phases, starting with women and those over 60.

 A second phase would see a handover of female soldiers and men deemed as non-soldiers by Hamas.
 The third phase would include male soldiers and bodies remaining inside Gaza.